IkarosKappler/plotboilerplate/README.md

 ## Todos
+ * The experimental WebGL support requires Color objects instead of color strings.
+Otherwise each color string will be parse on each roundtrip which is a nightmare for the performance.
+ * The Color.parse(string) function does only recognize HEX, RGB and RGBA strings.
+HSL is still missing.
+Required?
  * Include Touchy.js as a package dependency.
  * Include FileSaver.js as a package dependency.
  * Add a triangle helper class (like in the animation demo)?